OpenDroneMap/WebODM/slate/source/includes/_fordevelopers.md

 ## Run Unit Tests

-We believe testing is a necessary part of deliverying software of a certain quality.
+We think testing is a necessary part of delivering robust software.
 We try to achieve complete test coverage for backend code, while we are more relaxed about front end testing.
 See [#119](https://github.com/OpenDroneMap/WebODM/issues/119).

 To run the unit tests, simply type: